Astrobinary/electron-export/README.md

 - Handle EDGAR shading exceptions.
 - Handle rule exceptions.
 - Generate vertical rules.
+- Check if <br> should be added by checking if next line element is on the same x cord.

 #### House Only
 - Special regcov rules to ignore vertical spacing.